patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 ---
 id: Upgrade
+source: upgrade-guide
-title: Major release upgrade guide
+title: PatternFly 6 upgrade
 section: get-started
-source: Major-release-upgrade
 ---

-# PatternFly 6

-If you have not previously upgraded to PatternFly 5, you may need to [follow these steps to upgrade your product](https://www.patternfly.org/get-started/upgrade) before attempting to support PatternFly 6.
+If you have not previously upgraded to PatternFly 5, you may need to [follow these steps to upgrade your product](https://www.patternfly.org/get-started/upgrade) before attempting to support this release.

-Our latest major release introduces new support and functionality to PatternFly, including:
+PatternFly 6 introduces new support and functionality to PatternFly, including:

+-  A design token system,
 - A new visual theme, called Penta,
-- A design token system,
 - And more!

 To learn about the most significant changes in this release, read our [release highlights](/get-started/release-highlights).
 A detailed list of all changes can be found in our [major release notes](/get-started/upgrade/release-notes).